-The Company's Human Resources and legal department completed an induction program for any new Director (this was completed upon Mr Baldwin's appointment and would do so for any future appointments should they occur).
-During FY2020 detailed software training was provided to the Board on a number of RPM's key software solutions.
+The Company's Human Resources and legal department completed an induction program for any new Director (for example, this was completed upon Mr Scurrah and Ms Jenkin's appointment and would do so for any future appointments should they occur).

+During FY2022 detailed software training was provided to the Board on a number of RPM's key software solutions and on ESG related matters.

 The Board continually assesses the need for continued professional development of each independent Director as and when necessary to support the Board and Company's operations.
-The Board fully supports a strong commitment to ethical and responsible decision making.